FREE SHIPPING FROM €35

 What is strength training for older adults?

 The focus is less on spectacle and more on safe, effective, and consistent training.
-But don’t be misleading because of the word “safe”: older adults don’t have to rely only on light weights to work.
-They can also train progressively, as long as it is tailored to their level and resilience.
+But don’t let yourself be misled by the word “safe”: older adults don’t have to use only mini weights to work.
+They can also train progressively, as long as it is tailored to their level and load capacity.

 Conclusion: what is strength training?